STRATA: Simple, Gradient-Free Attacks for Models of Code: Results

-Table~\ref{tab:strata_attack_stats} compares the three proposed concatenation strategies on each of the three proposed vocabularies.
-To perform comparisons, we measure the F1 score of the model on the java-small testing dataset, with each adversarial perturbation.
+To confirm that our attack strategy is successful, we compare the F1 score of each Java model on the \javasmall{} testing dataset baseline and on the dataset perturbed by each type of adversarial perturbation (Table~\ref{tab:strata_attack_stats}).
+For the Python model, we compute F1 scores on the \pydata{} testing dataset and the associated perturbations of the dataset.
 Lower F1 scores correspond with better attacks.
-We see that the performance of \sname{code2seq} drops when a local variable is replaced with a token composed of a random selection from all subtokens, using the \textit{5-diff} and \textit{5-same} concatenation strategies.
-However, we observe a larger drop in F1 score when we make variable replacements from subtokens selected from the top-$n$ subtokens by L2 norm or by frequency, using values of $n$ specified in Table~\ref{tab:topn}.
-When we replaced local variables with random tokens with high L2 norm, the F1 score dropped substantially, confirming our hypothesis that we can improve the effectiveness of adversarial examples by selecting replacement tokens such that their subtoken embedding vectors have high L2 norm.
-Similarly, adversarial examples that replace a local variable with subtokens of high frequency in the training dataset are highly effective, suggesting that the black-box method of choosing adversarial subtokens based on frequency alone can approximate the white-box attack.
+The attack performance is optimal when using the \textit{5-same} replacement strategy and when tokens are selected by the optimal top-$n$ by L2 norm vocabulary, but the attack also performs well when tokens are selected from the optimal top-$n$ by frequency vocabulary.
+Thus, we confirm our hypothesis that we can improve the effectiveness of adversarial examples by selecting replacement identifiers with high token embedding L2 norm.
+Similarly, we can use the token frequency in the training dataset as an effective proxy to identify high-impact tokens.
+In fact, the F1 scores of the white-box L2-norm attack and the black-box frequency attack are similar, suggesting that the black-box method in which we choose adversarial tokens based on frequency alone can approximate the white-box attack.

-Surprisingly, the F1 score of \sname{code2seq-sm} increased for random and frequency-based adversarial perturbations constructed with the \textit{single} concatenation strategy, suggesting that \sname{code2seq-sm} relies less on variable names for classification than \sname{code2seq-md} or \sname{code2seq-lg}.
+Surprisingly, the F1 score of \sname{code2seq/java-small} increased for random and frequency-based adversarial perturbations constructed with the \textit{single} concatenation strategy, suggesting that \sname{code2seq/java-small} relies less on variable names for classification than \sname{code2seq/java-med} or \sname{code2seq/java-large}.
+The attacks on \sname{code2seq/python150k} were also highly effective, although the baseline accuracy for that model was already lower than the rest of the models.

-As proposed in Section~\ref{subsection:attack}, the effectiveness of the adversarial attack is optimized when we replace local variables with a token that is constructed with the \textit{5-same} strategy.
-Strikingly, the black-box attack (top-$n$ by frequency) is nearly as effective as the white-box attack (top-$n$ by L2).